openframeworks/ofSite/_documentation/utils/ofThread.markdown

 ##InlineDescription

-\
+A threaded base class with a built in mutex for convenience.

-A threaded base
+Users can extend this base class by public inheritance like this:

-Users can extend this base
+    class MyThreadedClass: public ofThread
     {
         public:
         ...